knightsUCF/SC/Dimensional Reduction, Clustering, and Differential Gene expression testing.md

 ---

-he first thing to look at is the PCA scree-plot, showing the proportion of variance explained by each component.
+The first thing to look at is the PCA scree-plot, showing the proportion of variance explained by each component.
 We are looking for a “knee” in the plot, where additional PCs do not bring much more new information.

 For this purpose, Seurat provides the function PCElbowPlot, that displays the standard-deviation of each PC.